ostdotcom/ost-sdk-ruby/README.md

 ### Chains Module

-To get information about the auxiliary chain on which the token economy is running use services provided by chain module.
+To get information about the auxiliary chain on which the token economy is running, use services provided by the Chains module.

 ```ruby
 chains_service = ost_sdk.services.chains
 ```

-Get chain details:
+Get Chain Detail:

 ```ruby
 get_params = {}